Jase Richardson: College career

 Richardson enrolled at Michigan State University in June 2024 in order to take part in the Spartans' summer practices.
 He made his college basketball debut during Michigan State's season-opener against Monmouth on November 4, 2024, and registered 10 points with two rebounds and four assists in an 81–57 win.
 Richardson came off the bench for most to the season before earning his first career start on February 8, 2025 against Oregon, in which he scored a career-high 29 points in the win over the Ducks.
 Richardson started for the remainder of the season and led the Spartans to the Big Ten conference regular-season championship and an Elite Eight appearance in the NCAA tournament where he was selected to the 2025 South Regional Team.

 Richardson was named to the Big Ten All-Freshman team and All-Big Ten third team.

 Richardson announced the end of his college career on April 8, 2025, when he officially made his declaration for the 2025 NBA draft, forgoing his remaining college eligibility.

 Professional career

+Orlando Magic (2025-present)

 Richardson was selected with the 25th overall pick by the Orlando Magic in the 2025 NBA draft.